JasmeetSinghBali/Full_Stack_Projects/ReadMe.md

     - [ ] set up proper validation with JOI for inputs and all routes edit,delete,signup,login to avoid dummy data,foul language data.
     - [x] image moderation for no nude/voilence/disturbing/raw content. https://dashboard.sightengine.com/getstarted
+    - [x] added danger message when image is flagged and automatic removal of submit button.
     - [x] wrong filetype/size restrictions client side check done etc.
     - [x] thumbnail via react-bootstrap images rounded.
     - [x] update the favicon icon use a custom or your own icon for page rather than default react app